avierstr/make_consensus/README.md

 Options:

 -i --input : Input file in fastq of fasta format
 -s --similar: Similarity to add a read to the consensus (value between 50 and 100).
-Default=85.0
+Default=85.0 for nanopore reads

 The script compares every sequence (in forward and reverse direction) with the first sequence in the file.
 If a sequence is in reverse order, it takes the complement reverse for the consensus.
 By default, the similarity between the sequences has to be >= 85%, otherwise it is excluded.
 For this reason, it is important that the first sequence in the file is one that you want for the consensus and not a very different one.

 Command examples:

 python3 make_consensus.py -i inputset1.fasta
 python3 make_consensus.py --input inputset2.fastq --similar 90